lydavid/MusicSearch/README.md

 An Android app for browsing songs, artists, and anything related to them using [MusicBrainz's API](https://wiki.musicbrainz.org/MusicBrainz_API).

+Multiplatform distributions are heavily WIP.
+Only the Android app is considered stable.

 ## Releases

 The [master branch](https://github.com/lydavid/MusicSearch/tree/master) Android app is available on Google Play.